remarkablemark/remarkablemark.github.io/_posts/2022/2022-05-01-how-to-give-feedback.md

 ## How

 How should you give feedback?
-With clarity, objectivity, and compassion.
+With _clarity_, _objectivity_, and _compassion_.

-But before giving feedback, always ask for permission first.
+Before giving feedback, ask for permission first.
 You can pose the question "_Can I give you feedback?_" or "_Can I make an observation?_" This ensures your direct is in the right mindset to receive feedback.
 If your direct is unable to receive feedback, delay giving it until he or she is receptive to it.

 Once your direct is ready, your feedback should be [SMART](https://wikipedia.org/wiki/SMART_criteria):